johnjkenny/kvm_2_gcp/README.md

 - Service account with `Compute Admin` role assigned
 - Service account key downloaded in JSON format.
 - Python3.12 (tested with 3.12, but 3.10 and above should work)
+- Tested with Ubuntu 24.04 and Rocky 9.5 KVM hosts

 If you plan to push KVM images to GCP then you will also need the following requirements:
 - A bucket created in GCP
-- Service account with `Storage Admin` role assigned
-- `Cloud Build API` and  `VM Migration API` enabled
+- `Cloud Build API` enabled
-- Same service account as above with `Cloud Build Editor` and `Service Account User` roles assigned
+- Same service account as above with `Storage Admin`, `Cloud Build Editor`, and `Service Account User` roles assigned

 # Usage